We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 You send a message about a product or service, it lands in an inbox — and if people are interested enough, they’ll buy.

-It’s important to note however that growing a mailing list and send e-newsletters is not simply a case of storing a bunch of email addresses in a spreadsheet and copying and pasting them into an Outlook message.
+However it’s important to note that growing your mailing list and send e-newsletters is not simply a case of storing a bunch of email addresses in a spreadsheet and copying and pasting them into an Outlook message.

 To do email marketing right you’ll need a dedicated service — there are many available, but our preferred one is Getresponse.
 This is because it doesn’t just provide email marketing but also lets you run webinars and create automated sales funnels — check out our Getresponse review for more details.